maximilianboehm/multimodal_mpc_call/README.md

 Practical ML Project
-Multimodal attention Model for MPC Calls
+Multimodal attention Model for MPC Calls and price-/volatility-prediction of financial assets